DivyaKarade/OmicLearn/docs/METHODS-|-1.-Preprocessing.md

 ## 1. 2.
 Imputation of missing values

 Proteomic measurements often face the problem that the dataset will have missing values.
 This is especially the case for DDA acquisition when a precursor is not picked for fragmentation.
 To use a proteomic dataset with a machine learning optimizer, it is required to develop a strategy to replace the missing values (impute).
 Here a key challenge is on how the data should be imputed.
-For regular Machine-Learning tasks, rows with missing values are often simply deleted, however when applying this to a proteomic dataset, a lot of data would be discarded as the number of missing values is significant.
-Especially in a clinical context, the imputation of values can be critical as ultimately, this will decide on whether a disease state will be classified or not.
-Consider the case where an imbalanced dataset exists and a z-normalization is performed: The mean protein intensity would be zero, this would correspond to the larger class, and when imputing with zeros, one would bias the classification simply due to the imputation.
+For regular ML tasks, rows with missing values are often simply deleted; however when applying this to a proteomic dataset, a lot of data would be discarded as the number of missing values is significant.
+Especially in a clinical context, the imputation of values can be critical as ultimately, this will be the foundation on whether a disease state will be classified or not.
+Consider the case where an imbalanced dataset exists, and a z-normalization is performed: The mean protein intensity would be zero, this would correspond to the larger class, and when imputing with zeros, one would bias the classification only due to the imputation.

 Only some algorithms, such as `xgboost` have implemented methods that can handle missing values and do not need missing value imputation.